 3.0.
-Neath Port Talbot County Borough Council Local Area Profile
+Neath Port Talbot Council Local Area Profile

 - 3.1.
-Neath Port Talbot has a geographical area of 441km and is the ninth largest council in Wales with a population of 144,386 (the 11th highest population density) - 3.2.
-The Council has adopted a Corporate Plan (2021-2023) and the Neath Port Talbot Public Services Board Well-being Plan (2018 2023) The Council's Corporate Plan sets out the Council's well-being objectives which have been set so as to maximise the Council's contribution to the seven national well-being goals whilst also discharging its duty to improve the economic environmental, social and cultural well-being of people in Neath, Port Talbot and Pontardawe and to carry out sustainable development.
-The Plan also sets priorities for improvement and describes how the Council is changing the way it does things to meet the needs of its communities. - 3.3.
-The Neath Port Talbot Public Services Board Well-being Plan sets out the Public Services Board's long term vision for the area as well as priorities for action over the next 5 years.
-The Plan contains well-being objectives identified by the Public Services Board and describes the practical steps that the Board will take to deliver the objectives. - 3.4.
-The Licensing Authority expects that those who operate or wish to operate gambling premises within Neath Port Talbot are familiar with both the Council's Corporate Plan and the Public Services Board Well-being Plan and have regard to the well-being objectives that the Council and the Board are trying to achieve. - 3.5.
-Operators will be expected to have given consideration to the appropriate well-being objectives within their risk assessments as outlined in paragraph 39 of this policy, paying particular attention to the protection of children from harm and the high levels of deprivation and personal debt within Neath Port Talbot.
+The Council has adopted a Corporate Plan 2024-2027 "Working towards a more prosperous, fairer and greener NPT" which sets out the Council's four well-being objectives to maximise the Council's contribution to the seven national wellbeing goals, whilst also discharging its duty to improve the economic environmental, social, and cultural well-being of people living in Neath Port Talbot.
+For each well-being objective, long term (20 year) outcomes have been set along with what the Council is aiming to achieve over the next three years.
+The Council's four well-being objectives are: - All children get the best start in life, - All communities are thriving and sustainable, - Our local environment, culture and heritage can be enjoyed by future generations, - Jobs and skills - 3.2.
+The Neath Port Talbot Public Services Board Well-being Plan 2023-2028 sets out the Public Services Board's long-term vision for the area.
+The Public Services Board has adopted the Council's four well-being objectives and the Plan sets out the priorities for action over the next 5 years under each of those wellbeing objectives. - 3.3.
+The Licensing Authority expects that those who operate or wish to operate gambling premises within Neath Port Talbot are familiar with both the Council's Corporate Plan and the Public Services Board Well-being Plan and have regard to the well-being objectives that the Council and the Board are trying to achieve. - 3.4.
+Operators will be expected to have considered the appropriate well-being objectives within their risk assessments as outlined in paragraph 39 of this policy, paying particular attention to the protection of children from harm and the high levels of deprivation and personal debt within Neath Port Talbot.